atrelinski/SuperSimple/README.md

 Build `cmake -H. -Bbuild` and then `cmake --build build --config Release` or open in Visual Studio.

-This is just clean project
+This is just very lean project